Procedures for entering and leaving France are largely the same as for any other EU nation.

 For up-to-date information on visa requirements see www.diplomatie.gouv.fr.

-- Citizens of Australia, Canada, Israel, Hong Kong, Japan, Malaysia, New Zealand, Singapore, the USA and many Latin American countries need no tourist visa for stays shorter than 90 days.
+- Citizens of Australia, Canada, Hong Kong, Israel, Japan, Malaysia, New Zealand, Singapore, the USA and many Latin American countries do not need tourist visa for stays shorter than 90 days.

 - Others must apply for a Schengen visa, allowing unlimited travel throughout 26 European countries for a 90-day period.
 Apply at the consulate of the country that's your first port of entry or will be your principal destination.
 Among other particulars, you must provide proof of travel and repatriation insurance, and prove you have sufficient money to support yourself.